 If you’re ahead of plan don’t get over confident.
 Being even-keeled leaves your sales team vulnerable to the unexpected.
 Understand why you’re ahead of plan, what’s supporting it, and how it can be leveraged to ensure continued success.
 Replicating the small things can have a big difference in the long run.

-Pairing your customer segmentation from Part 2 with these questions will give your sales strategy the muscle it needs so you can reach your strategic growth in the remaining half of 2016.
+Pairing your customer segmentation from Part 2 with these questions will give your sales strategy the muscle it needs so you can reach your strategic growth in the remaining half of the year.